 At Blackpool, the main goal of the History curriculum is for our pupils to develop a sound knowledge and understanding of Britain’s past and that of the wider world.
-Our exciting and broad curriculum has been designed to inspire pupils’ curiosity to know more about the past and significant aspects of History through questioning and investigation of key concepts throughout history, such as invasion, settlement, achievements and impact on influencing changes in time periods.
+Our exciting and broad curriculum has been designed to inspire pupils’ curiosity to know more about the past and significant aspects of History through questioning and investigation of 3 key concepts; settlement, democracy and innovation and invention, and impact on influencing changes in different time periods.
+Chronology is taught progressively and is a core thread taught in every unit of work.
 We want to ensure that learning is engaging and actively promotes an understanding of key historical events through the exploration of skills and knowledge.
 Teachers plan lessons so that children gain a coherent knowledge and understanding of Britain’s past and its links to present day.
-We encourage children to have a fascination about the world and its people, further embedding an understanding of diversity in the ever-changing world.
+We encourage children to have a fascination about the world and its people, and we have ensured our history curriculum allows our children have an awareness of a range of significant people who represent a diverse scope of protected characteristics, to further embed an understanding of inclusion in the ever-changing world.

 We intend to inspire all children to excel in History and tailor our teaching and learning to suit their needs.
 As well as following a key-stage appropriate progressional programme of study, we also plan many opportunities for cross-curricular learning including trips, visitors and residentials, maximizing the use of our surroundings and local area.
 To ensure the retention of key information in children’s long term memory, pupils are expected to take responsibility for leading their own learning, build on prior knowledge and ask questions to apply key skills independently.
 Key vocabulary for units of study are mapped out and revisited to ensure children understand, use and are confident to use historical language.

-We have a 2 year rolling programme of History themes, based on the National Curriculum.
+We have a 2 year rolling programme of History themes, based on the National Curriculum, each linked to the 3 key concepts which underpin our long-term plan.
 The curriculum is designed to build on prior knowledge, provide a high-quality progression of skills from EYFS to Year 6 and it allows the children to successfully make connections with other areas of their learning.
 Teachers modify teaching approaches to ensure that the curriculum and learning is accessible for all.

 Aims in History: